- What is a Flexible Spending Account (FSA)?

 The 2018 Flexible Spending Account (FSA) Open Enrollment period will run from November 1, 2017 until 11:59 p.m. on November 30, 2017.
 This enrollment is for the 2018 plan year, which extends from January 1, 2018 to December 31st, 2018.

-The Grace Period for the 2018 FSA plan year will runs to March 15, 2019, and the run-out period deadline for providing claim substantiation ends May 31, 2019.
+The Grace Period for the 2018 FSA plan year runs through March 15, 2019, and the run-out period deadline for providing claim substantiation ends May 31, 2019.

 - How do I contribute to an FSA?